tenforwardconsulting/dogetip-slack/readme.md

 * Networkinfo - Get the output of getinfo.
 Note:  this will disclose the entire aggregate balance of the hot wallet to everyone in the chat

   `litecointipper networkinfo`

+## Tested coins

+This has been tested w/

+* btc
+* ltc
+* doge
+* zeta

+Please let me know when you try it with other coins so that I can update the list.

 ## Security